arturomedinadb/Zembo-Expansion-Strategy-for-Electric-Mobility-in-Uganda/README.md

-# Zembo Expansion Strategy for Electric Mobility in Uganda
+# Expansion Strategy for Electric Mobility in Uganda

 ![image](https://github.com/user-attachments/assets/cca01b36-0b69-43d7-8bc6-cb7d9b4993fa)
 ### Dashboard link: https://app.powerbi.com/view?r=eyJrIjoiZDk0ZDQ4ZDQtYjdmMi00ZDNjLWFkODktNjA4MTJlNDI2MWE4IiwidCI6ImNkMzE5NjcxLTUyZTctNGE2OC1hZmE5LWZjZjhmODlmMDllYSIsImMiOjN9

 ## Project Overview
-This project showcases the strategy for expanding Zembo’s electric mobility solutions across Uganda, aiming to enhance sustainability, mobility, and the reduction of CO2 emissions.
-Our team, **Boda-boda**, achieved **3rd place** in the **2024 Duke Business Case Competition** for
-**Energy in Emerging Markets**, competing among 70 international teams.
+This project showcases the strategy for expanding Zembo, a company providing solar-powered electric motorcycles and battery-swapping stations in Uganda, aiming to enhance sustainability, mobility, and the reduction of CO2 emissions.
+Our team, Boda-boda, achieved 3rd place in the 2024 Duke Business Case Competition for Energy in Emerging Markets, competing among 70 international teams.

 The project utilizes **Gurobi optimization models** to strategize the distribution of Zembo’s **solar-powered charging stations** and
 **franchise cabinets** to reach new cities in Uganda.
 The focus is on **B2B expansion**, including partnerships with **medicine delivery